 We crossed 15 different borders with our cat during our Central & South America road trip and for the most part, we had no issues.
 If required, we would show our vet records at the border, and most of the time that was enough.
 Some countries required special vet checkups before entering so we would find a local vet to certify that our cat was healthy and up to date with her shots before crossing the border.

 The only country that gave us a hard time was Colombia because we were supposed to have special paperwork done before arrival that we were not aware of.
 We were placed in house quarantine upon arrival but thankfully it only lasted a week.

 For more tips and advice I recommend joining a pet travel Facebook Group where you’ll get answers straight from the community.
 A couple of pet travel groups that I recommend are:

 If you’re looking for specific answers, you can often find them by searching or posting in these Facebook pet travel groups.

 Have any other questions?
 Don’t hesitate to ask us in the comment section below and we’ll do our best to answer them!

 Planning a trip in a campervan?
 Here are a few of our other posts that you may find helpful:

 - 10 Tips & Tricks To Get Ready For Van Life With A Cat

-- 20 Tips For Heading On A Road Trip With Your Dog
+- 20 Helpful Tips For a Successful Road Trip With a Dog

 - 15 Best Campervan Conversions For Van Life Inspiration